AkariAsai/evidentiality_qa/README.md

 # Evidentiality-guided Generator
 This is the official implementation of the following paper: Akari Asai, Matt Gardner and Hannaneh Hajishirzi.
-[Evidentiality-guided Generation for Knowledge-Intensive NLP Tasks](https://akariasai.github.io/files/evidentiality_arxiv_2021.pdf).
-Preprint.
+[Evidentiality-guided Generation for Knowledge-Intensive NLP Tasks](https://aclanthology.org/2022.naacl-main.162/).
+In Proc.
+NAACL.
 2021.

 In this paper, we introduce **Evidentiality-guided Generator**, which incorporates evidentiality of passages---whether a passage contains correct evidence to support the output---into training the generator via multi-task learning of answer generation and evidentiality prediction for retrieval-augmented generation.
 Experimental results show large improvements across three knowledge intensive tasks: open question answering, fact verification and knowledge-enhanced dialogue.